jgriggel/jgriggel.github.io/README.md

 This will showcase my work as I venture down the road of learning full stack coding with MERN through the MITxPro Professional Certificate in Coding: Womens Cohort (April 2021).

-## Folders
+## Branches

-Folders will be dedicated to the 3 segments and 1 final project of the program.
+Branches will be dedicated to the 3 segments and 1 final project of the program.

   - Web Developement with JavaScript
   - Front End Developement with React